© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Barn and cellar in Rectory Lane is a scheduled monument protected by Historic England under reference 1002275.
 View the official record →

-The barn and cellar in Rectory Lane is a historic agricultural and domestic structure located in Sussex, England, dating from the medieval period.
+The barn and cellar in Rectory Lane is a medieval structure located in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002275.

 Barn and cellar in Rectory Lane is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002275.